Besorez/interactive-object-manager-demo/README.md

 Two buttons control how changes are applied:

 - **Apply**
   - reads values from the UI controls
   - sends them to the settings class as a view data structure
   - the settings class validates and clamps values as needed
   - runtime defaults are updated in memory
   - new spawns use the updated defaults immediately, the ini file is not written yet

 - **Save**
   - performs the same runtime update as Apply
   - writes validated defaults to the `[InteractiveObjectManager.Settings]` section in `DefaultGame.ini` using GConfig
   - after restarting the game the new defaults are loaded from ini and shown again in the Settings tab

 If invalid or corrupted values are found in the config file, the settings class logs a warning and falls back to safe defaults so the demo continues to run without hard failures.

 ---

+## 6. Known limitations and future improvements

+The current implementation focuses on satisfying the assessment requirements with clean architecture.
+Some optional features that could be added in future iterations:

+- **List selection feedback in the world**
+  The selected object is reflected in the UI label and list selection, but there is no visual highlight or outline on the object in the level.
+  A natural extension would be to add an optional highlight component or post process effect for the currently selected actor.

+- **Selection directly in the level**
+  At the moment selection is driven only from the UI list.
+  Another possible improvement is to allow selecting objects by clicking them in the world using a trace from the camera and then updating the selection in the manager subsystem and UI.

+- **Object transform editing**
+  The demo supports color and uniform scale editing as requested by the task.
+  It does not provide position or rotation controls.
+A future version could expose translation and rotation gizmos or numeric fields and route those changes through the same manager subsystem.

+- **Per object persistence**
+  Only default settings are persisted between runs.
+Individual spawned objects and their edited properties are not saved.
+  A more advanced version could serialize the list of objects and restore them on level load.

+- **Partial use of CommonUI**
+  The root widget uses `UCommonActivatableWidget` for lifecycle and input mode control, but the rest of the hierarchy is built with standard UMG widgets.
+  A future iteration could fully migrate the Main and Settings tabs to CommonUI specific widgets and patterns to better demonstrate CommonUI workflows.

+These limitations are intentional for the scope and time budget of the assessment and leave clear room for future extensions if needed.

+---